storj/docs/app/(docs)/object-mount/linux/advanced/ml/page.md

 (cuno) $ python3 demo/verify.py
 ```

-### Using Object Mount on FUSE
+### Object Mount MLA with Object Mount on FUSE

-To use Object Mount on FUSE with your object storage data, you will need to configure your Python scripts to look for data inside the mount.
+To use Object Mount MLA with Object Mount on FUSE you will need to configure your Python scripts to look for data _inside_ the mount.

-#### Example usage
+**Example Usage:**

-Mounting an S3 bucket named `dataset_bucket` at the location `$HOME/cloudmount` as an example:
+Mount an S3 bucket named `dataset_bucket` at the location `$HOME/cloudmount`:

 ```console
 export CUNO_SPEEDUP_PYTHON=1